Create JUnit Test Suite with Example: @RunWith @SuiteClasses

 SuiteTest2.java

-SuiteTest2.java is another test class similar to SuiteTest1.java having a test method to print out a message as given below.
-You will use this class as suite in JunitTest.java.
+SuiteTest2.java is another test class, similar to SuiteTest1.java, having a test method to print out a message as given below.
+You will use this class as a suite member in JunitTest.java.

 package guru99.junit;